 SUMMARY:

-This protocol describes a three-dimensional (3D) magnetic printing culture system that permits dissection of beige remodeling induced by a conditioned medium from cancer cells.
-Using a 3D culture system of UCP1+ adipocytes that express green fluorescent protein (GFP) allows the study of beige adipocytes contributing to adipose tissue remodeling.
+This protocol describes a three-dimensional (3D) magnetic printing culture system that permits dissection of white adipose tissue (WAT) remodeling induced by a conditioned medium from cancer cells.
+Using a 3D culture system of UCP1+ adipocytes that express a green fluorescent protein (GFP) allows the study of beige adipocytes contributing to adipose tissue remodeling.

 ABSTRACT: